-- The completion of required set work (learning activities) undertaken within class and for homework and given graded as satisfactory or unsatisfactory S/N. - The completion of a written school based assessment (SAC) under test conditions and graded numerically - The completion of a practical school based assessment task (SAC) in the performing arts that is graded numerically.
-This assignment may be made up of multiple components and all are required to be completed in order to receive both a numerical grade and a Satisfactory result for the Outcome/s. - The completion of an extended practical school based assessment (SAT) as required in the visual arts.
+- The completion of required school assessed coursework is undertaken (predominantly) within class, and is graded as either satisfactory (S) or unsatisfactory (N) - The completion of a written school based assessment (SAC) under test conditions and graded numerically. - The completion of a practical school based assessment task (SAC) in the performing arts that is graded numerically.
+This assignment may be made up of multiple components and all are required to be completed in order to receive both a numerical grade and a satisfactory result for the outcome/s. - The completion of an extended practical school based assessment (SAT) as required in the visual arts.
 This assignment is made up of multiple components and all are required to be completed in order to receive both a numerical grade and a Satisfactory result for the Outcome/s.